hatsopoulos-lab/marmoset-data_processing/docs/video_processing.md

         	metadata = dill.load(f)

 ### Clean up intermediate files
-Once you are confident that the videos and NWB file have been created correctly, delete the `unfiltered_videos` and `bright_uncompressed_avi_videos` folders.

-You will also need to delete the jpg files and archived folders from your scratch space.
+Once you are certain the videos were created correctly, delete the jpg files and archived folders from your scratch space.

-*If you are not completely sure the videos are completely converted, make sure you have a backup of the jpg file archives elsewhere!*
+>If you are not completely sure the videos are completely converted, make sure you have a backup of the jpg file archives elsewhere!*

 ## Troubleshooting Tips